 Ms. Gaynor began CDS as a single class for five year olds in a small studio in her home.
 The school grew and evolved first into the Southport Ballet School, then the Connecticut Ballet Theatre School and finally, in 1994, the Connecticut Dance School.

-Today CDS is widely known for its excellent standard of dance technique for its nearly 275 students that range in age from 3 through adult and hail from many communities throughout the state.
-Moira Murphy Wright, Artistic Director of the school, heads a distinguished and dedicated faculty of dance professionals.
+Today CDS is widely known for its excellent standard of dance technique for its students that range in age from 3 through adult and hail from many communities throughout the state.
+Dona Wiley Kim and Chihwan Kim, Directors of the school, head a distinguished and dedicated faculty of dance professionals.

 A big thank you!